 But it is especially true of Dalmatians and their mixes, which are less naturally confident around new things.

-Socializing them as puppies minimizes the risk of them reacting in an anxious or fearful way to new people when they’re older – which is stressful for them and you.
+Socializing them as puppies minimizes the risk of them reacting in an anxious or fearful way to new people when they’re older.
+Which would be stressful for them and you.

-Labs and Dalmatians are both designed to be able to work for several hours a day in intensely physical roles, without flagging.
+Labs and Dalmatians are both able to work for several hours a day in intensely physical roles, without flagging.